samuelfuchs/accessible-accordion/README.md

 Showed 2 issues:

 - Documents must have <title> element to aid in navigation
-Fix: added a title to the <html> tag.
+Fix: set document title using Next.js metadata

 - Links must be distinguishable without relying on color Fix 1: Used a darker blue for the <footer>'s <a> tag.